Personal Finance Software

 Online Shopping Portal and Deals

-I go through the Mr. Rebates shopping portal for all of my online purchases and pick up an extra 2-6% on just about everything I buy online.
+In addition to Ebates, I also use the Mr. Rebates shopping portal for online purchases and pick up an extra 2-6% on just about everything I buy online.
 Sometimes the percentages are much higher.
 In dollar terms, I get a buck or two for smaller purchases of a few items, $4-5 for reserving a hotel room for a few nights, and $20 or $30 if I buy something significant like a television or computer.
 I shop at whatever online retailer provides the best deal, and I just remember to click through Mr. Rebates right before I check out.
-10 seconds of work for a buck or $30 is a great use of my time I think.
+10 seconds of work for a buck or $30 is a great use of my time.
 Sign up for Mr. Rebates through Root of Good and get a bonus $5.00 to get your savings started.
-Updated 3/3/2015: Many Root of Good readers have signed up for Mr. Rebates and they are already getting hundreds of dollars in cash back.
+Many Root of Good readers have signed up for Mr. Rebates and they are already getting hundreds of dollars in cash back.

 Groupon is another great option to save money on places you already shop or to try something new.
 Tons of local restaurants and entertainment options offer a 40-50% discount when you buy a Groupon voucher.
 Watch out – it’s easy to go crazy with the deals they offer and spend more on dining and entertainment than you do today.
 And beware buying good deals and forgetting to redeem them.
 But try this – next time you’re planning on going out to eat, check out Groupon first to see if your choice of restaurant offers a discounted certificate.
 If you want to help out Root of Good, consider signing up for Groupon through this link.